wren-lang/wren/doc/site/error-handling.markdown

 solution is to fix the bug.
 However, sometimes it's useful to be able to handle them at, uh, runtime.

 To keep the language simpler, Wren does not have exception handling.
-Instead, it takes advantage of [fibers](fibers.html) for handling errors.
+Instead, it takes advantage of [fibers][] for handling errors.
 When a runtime error occurs, the current fiber is aborted.
 Normally, Wren will also abort any fibers that invoked that one, all the way to the main fiber, and then exit the VM.

+[fibers]: concurrency.html

 However, you can run a fiber using the `try` method.
 If a runtime error occurs in the called fiber, the error is captured and the `try` method returns the